taviso/ctftool/README.md

 ![Exploit Chain Sequence](docs/exploit-chain-sequence.png)

 If you're interested, I recommend watching it in a debugger.
+Note that you will need to use the command `sxd av` and `sxd bpe` or the debugger will stop for every write!

 ## Status